syedhumarahim/sql_databricks/README.md

 [![Python 3.11](https://github.com/nogibjj/sqllite/actions/workflows/main.yml/badge.svg)](https://github.com/nogibjj/sqllite/actions/workflows/main.yml)

-# Interacting with SQL Database using Python Script
+# Complex SQL Query Project for Medical Records using Databricks

-This is the Assignment for Data Engineering on Interacting with SQL Database.
+This project focuses on designing and implementing a complex SQL query on a medical records dataset.
+The primary goal is to demonstrate the ability to perform advanced SQL operations, including joins, aggregation, and sorting, while integrating the query within a Python-based workflow.
+The database is hosted on Databricks, and the CI/CD pipeline ensures code quality and smooth deployment.

+## Key Objectives

+- **Complex Query Design**: A comprehensive SQL query involving advanced operations such as joins, aggregations, and sorting.
+- **CRUD Operations**: Implement Create, Read, Update, and Delete operations for interacting with the databricks database.
+- **CI/CD Pipeline**: Integrate GitHub Actions to automate testing, linting, and deployment.
+- **Documentation**: Provide clear explanations for the SQL query and the Python workflow.

+---

-# Medical Records CRUD Operations with SQLite
+# Medical Records CRUD Operations

-This project demonstrates how to perform basic CRUD (Create, Read, Update, Delete) operations on a SQLite database using a Python application.
+This project demonstrates how to perform basic CRUD (Create, Read, Update, Delete) operations in databricks using a Python application.
 The dataset used contains medical records with fields such as patient ID, name, date of birth, gender, medical conditions, medications, allergies, and last appointment date.

 ## Project Structure